Humans Hallucinate Too: Language Models Identify and Correct Subjective Annotation Errors With Label-in-a-Haystack Prompts: Methodology

 \begin{quote} \textbf{Diversity}: The model should accept different labels consistently. \end{quote}

 Respecting different opinions is also an integral property.
-Here, we also assume that most annotators have annotated most of the dataset properly.
+Here, we also assume that most annotators have annotated most of the dataset properly\footnote{we make the same assumptions as above}.
 For this quality of the model, we can use annotations from different individuals and expect the model to predict reasonableness or successfully copy the labels at equally high rates for them all.

 \begin{quote} \textbf{Noise Rejection}: The model should assign reasonableness at random performance levels when using random labels. \end{quote}

 That is to say, when asked to ``verify'' a random label, the model should succeed only when the label ``happens'' to be reasonable, meaning random levels of performance (though not exactly a random baseline, as more perspectives not present in the data could also be valid).
 We measure this by randomizing the label of the pair for the baseline or the query label for \liahr, and expect low success rates of filtering or copying respectively.